mmabrouk/fmge/README.md

 # Fuzzy Multilevel Graph Embedding
 Implementation of the Fuzzy Multilevel Graph Embedding Algorithm (http://www.sciencedirect.com/science/article/pii/S0031320312003470).

-####Please note that is not an official implementation of the algorithm.
+####Please note that this is not an official implementation of the algorithm.
 I am in no way related to the authors.

 Usage: